Etanercept: History

-The first etanercept-related patent was filed by Immunex on September 5, 1989.
+The first etanercept-related patent was filed by Immunex in September 1989.
 The fusion protein was developed by Bruce A. Beutler, an academic researcher then at the University of Texas Southwestern Medical Center at Dallas, and colleagues, who patented it and licensed the rights in 1995 to Immunex.
 Another patent on such fusion protein technology from Brian Seed at Massachusetts General Hospital was licensed to Immmunex in 1997.

 Etanercept was approved for use in the United States in November 1998.

 Etanercept was approved for use in the European Union in February 2000.

 Society and culture

 Economics

 The US retail price of etanercept has risen over time.
 In 2008, the cost of etanercept was $1,500 per month or $18,000 per year.
 By 2011, the cost had exceeded $20,000 per year.
 In 2013, a survey by the International Federation of Health Plans (IFHP) found that the average US cost for etanercept was $2,225 per month, or $26,700 per year.
 The IFHP report also found wide variation in prices charged to various US health plans, between $1,946 per month at the 25th percentile and $4,006 per month at the 95th percentile.

 Etanercept is more expensive in the US than in other countries.
 As of 2013, average monthly costs in surveyed nations ranged from $1,017 in Switzerland to $1,646 in Canada, compared to an average monthly cost of $2,225 per month in the US.

 Amgen sells etanercept within the US and Canada, while Pfizer, Inc. sells the drug outside of the US and Canada.
 Sales within the US and Canada were $3.5 billion in 2010.
 Sales of etanercept outside the US and Canada were $3.3 billion in 2010.

+In late March 2025, Amgen lost a lawsuit against Colorado over a prescription drug affordability board.

 Patents

-The patent on etanercept was set to expire on October 23, 2012, but, in the United States, a second patent, granting exclusivity for another 16 years, has been granted.
+The patent on etanercept was set to expire in October 2012, but, in the United States, a second patent, granting exclusivity for another 16 years, has been granted.

 Before the extension it seemed unlikely that a generic would have been available.
 As a biologic, etanercept is subject to different laws from those applicable to chemical formulations.
 Many countries do not permit the manufacture of generic biologics.
 However, the European Union and the United States (Biologics Price Competition and Innovation Act of 2009) do have in place a system to approve generic biologics (biosimilars) which "requires mandatory clinical testing and periodic review".

 In April 2013, the Indian pharma major Cipla made an announcement about launching the first biosimilar of Etanercept in India under the brand name Etacept for the treatment of rheumatic disorders.